gchq/sleeper/docs/adr/transaction-log-state-store.md

 ### Parallel models

-So far we've assumed that we'll always the entire state of a Sleeper table at once, with one model.
-With a transaction log, it can be more practical to expand on that by adding alternative models for read or update.
+So far we've assumed that we'll always work with the entire state of a Sleeper table at once, with one model.
+With a transaction log, it can be more practical to add alternative models for read or update.

 #### DynamoDB queries